Kodular/Documentation/docs/components/media/metadata.md

     |id|`number`|

-Get a custom metadata item from the file  you can find a list of ids on https://developer.android.com/reference/android/media/MediaMetadataRetriever.html
+Get a custom metadata item from the fileyou can find a list of ids on https://developer.android.com/reference/android/media/MediaMetadataRetriever.html

 ### Date